 Morah Kimi Newmark has a degree in Special Education and over 20 years of experience in both Judaic and General Studies.
 She is also certified in the Wilson Reading System.
 She has worked as an in-class support teacher for the Middlesex Regional Educational Service Commission and as a resource room teacher at RPRY.
 She believes that all children deserve the opportunity to succeed as independent learners and loves using the Montessori method to achieve this.

 Rav Darren Levin received smichah from Yeshiva University and also holds Masters degrees in Jewish Education and Social Work.
 After serving as a counselor and educator at the Frisch School, Rav Levin was a fellow at Isralight’s Leadership Training Program in Jerusalem.
 Subsequently, he held a teaching position at Yeshivat Netiv Aryeh.
 Most recently, Rav Levin served for three years as a Torah Educator for the Orthodox Union’s Jewish Learning Initiative on Campus at Johns Hopkins University.
-He trained in Limudei Kodesh at the Jewish Montessori Training Center at Netivot.
+This year, Rav Darren was chosen as an LHTI (Legacy Heritage Teaching Institute) fellow. this program, which took place in Israel, gathers a cohort of teachers from across the world and trains them to implement school wide Judaic programs within their school.

 Ms. Shannon Tuorto, received her AMS 9-12 certification from the Center for Montessori Teacher Education (CMTE) in New Rochelle.
 She led an Upper Elementary classroom at Rainbow Montessori in Bloomfield, NJ, before becoming a Middle School English and Literature teacher at Princeton Montessori School.
 In addition to teaching, Ms. Shannon enjoys photography and painting.
 She has also been a host parent for Healing the Children, an organization bringing children from third world countries to host families in the US for courses of medical treatment.